BSDSA-ISU/Programminng-for-data-science/Comments/README.md

 ## Multi line comments

-- pythin doesn't have official multi-line comments.
+- python doesn't have official multi-line comments.
 - Conversion: use triple quotes (""" """ or ''' ''')
 - Example